Hinge-Loss Markov Random Fields and Probabilistic Soft Logic

-We would like to acknowledge the many people whose advice and suggestions have contributed to the development of HL-MRFs and PSL.
-Contributors include Shobeir Fakhraei, James Foulds, Angelika Kimmig, Stanley Kok, Ben London, Hui Miao, Lilyana Mihalkova, Dianne P. O'Leary, Jay Pujara, Arti Ramesh, Theodoros Rekatsinas, and V.S.
+We acknowledge the many people who have contributed to the development of HL-MRFs and PSL.
+Contributors include Eriq Augustine, Shobeir Fakhraei, James Foulds, Angelika Kimmig, Stanley Kok, Ben London, Hui Miao, Lilyana Mihalkova, Dianne P. O'Leary, Jay Pujara, Arti Ramesh, Theodoros Rekatsinas, and V.S.
 Subrahmanian.
 This work was supported by NSF grants CCF0937094 and IIS1218488, and IARPA via DoI/NBC contract number D12PC00337.
 The U.S. Government is authorized to reproduce and distribute reprints for governmental purposes notwithstanding any copyright annotation thereon.
-Disclaimer: The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of IARPA, DoI/NBC, or the U.S. Government.
+Disclaimer: The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of IARPA, DoI/NBC, or the U.S. Government.}